Judge says Kansas shouldn’t keep changing trans people’s birth certificates due to new state law

 “The answer is clearly no,” they wrote.

+The lead attorney for those residents, Omar Gonzalez-Pagan, said she’s disappointed in the ruling but believes the law will be found unconstitutional.

+“The interpretation of SB180 advocated by Kris Kobach and his ilk is as unlawful as the policies we first challenged in our lawsuit in 2018,” said Gonzalez-Pagan, who is with Lambda Legal.
+“Access to accurate identity documents is vital; without accurate identity documents, transgender people face even greater threats of discrimination, harassment, and even violence.”

-Follow John Hanna on the X platform: https://twitter.com/apjdhanna
+Josh Funk reported from Omaha, Nebraska.
+Follow John Hanna on the X platform: https://twitter.com/apjdhanna.